AmirezaEb/HeroQR/README.md

 - **Core :** Houses the primary logic for generating and managing QR codes, acting as the foundation of the library.

-- **DataTypes :** Provides definitions and automatic validation for various data types (wifi, Location, URL, Email, Phone, Text).
+- **DataTypes :** Provides definitions and automatic validation for various data types (WiFi, Location, URL, Email, Phone, Text).
 This eliminates the need for users to manually validate their input.

 - **Managers :** Oversees the customization and processing of QR codes, enabling users to have full control over the appearance and functionality of their QR codes.